 One of the main challenges for artists embarking on a fundraising campaign is also one of the first things they need to consider – setting a fundraising target.
-We asked Esther, our ever-helpful ACF expert, to give us her tips on how to determine that sweet spot for your campaign.
-Her key take-home: It’s important to find the right balance between being ambitious and being realistic, so as not to deter your potential donors.
+It’s important to find the right balance between being ambitious and being realistic, so as not to deter your potential donors.

 A few points to consider

 First, let’s look at some stats.
 Based on ACF campaigns that started from 1 July 2015 – 21 June 2016:

 - The most successful campaigns (ie, those who hit their targets most often) had fundraising targets between $2,500-$5,000.